 I can’t put this off any longer.
 Some of you may have noticed that I like to focus on beauty.
-I like to stick to girly and glamorous posts that are fun, but last night my family and I sat on the patio-I was out of my homemade bug repellent but thought we would be OK.
+I like to stick to girly and glamorous posts that are fun, but last night my family and I sat on the patio-I was out of my DIY bug spray but thought we would be OK.
 Uh….was I wrong.
 All of us have big red bumps on our legs from mosquitos.
 Bad move on my part.
 Oh, and did you know, mosquitos are attracted to estrogen??
 Gotta do it, It’s BUG WEEK!

-A strong bug spray is an essential summer staple in my part of the world.
+A DIY bug spray is an essential summer staple in my part of the world.
 Ticks and fleas are really bad this year and now that we’ve had a full weekend of rain, I’m sure the mosquitos are organizing their armies as we speak.
 Nothing is worse then trying to relax on the patio with a glass of Riesling while slapping the you know what out of yourself, spilling your wine and getting more and more irritated as each second passes-so much for patio time!

 Most bug sprays seriously make me want to GAG.
 Seriously so toxic.
 Like, I think I’d rather get slapped in the face then be near someone who sprays themselves and everyone within 10 feet of them down with bug spray poison!
 I’m sure a lot of you have heard of DEET.
 It’s the scary ingredient in most bug sprays and should be avoided at all cost.
 Read below for the details…..